hendrik127/Kernelgram_2.0/README.md

 To use Kernelgram 2.0, follow these steps:

 1. Install the required dependencies by running `pip3 install -r requirements.txt`.
+2. Download the zipped models folder from [here](https://drive.google.com/file/d/1wTQ_H_fOFhB68GltHcGJL5b1lfwOYmDV/view?usp=share_link).
+3. Add it to the project directory.
-2. Run the `app.py` script to launch the application.
+4. Run the `app.py` script to launch the application.
-3. Have fun!
+5. Have fun!

 ## Notes
 - This app was updated for python 3.11.
-- Make sure the pre-trained model files (`yolov3.cfg`, `yolov3.txt`, and `yolov3.weights`) are present in the `models` directory before running the application.
-- The zipped models folder can be downloaded from [here](https://drive.google.com/file/d/1wTQ_H_fOFhB68GltHcGJL5b1lfwOYmDV/view?usp=share_link).

 Enjoy using Kernelgram 2.0!